freshy969/ostio/README.md

 2. Complex.
 TodoMVC is simple, but does not show advanced framework features.
 3. Useful besides its main purpose.

+There are currently two main examples of ostio apps:

+- [Backbone + Chaplin](https://github.com/paulmillr/ostio-chaplin) implementation.
+This is the first and initial app, made in 2012.
+- [React + Exim](https://github.com/paulmillr/ostio-exim) implementation from 2016.
+Very useful if you'd love to know how to make real-world apps with React.

+## Features

 Features we initially feel it should capture:

 * Multi-view